kunalms/CryptoTicker/README.md

 Want to contribute?
 Great!

-CryptoTicker is a simple application that is built using react native.
+CryptoTicker is a simple application that is built using react native if you have basic knowledge of react native you can easily understand and contirbute to project.

+special thanks to :
+>Harsh Vakharia [harshjv](https://github.com/harshjv) for his guidance.
+>[CryptoTicker](https://play.google.com/store/apps/details?id=com.cryptoticker) is mobile version of [Donut](https://github.com/harshjv/donut) developed by him.

-PS: I am still learning react native so the code might not be standard.
+*PS: I am still learning react native so the code might not be standard.*

 ScreenShots
 ----